 User Number must be between 2 and 2000.
-NOTE: Will Enable/Disable Users even if the User is associated Number and their associated User Code.
-If the disabled User Co (with 1 long and 5 short beeps) indicating that the User Code exit de is er ntered, the lock v vill flash 1 Green and 4 Rec l Flashes 3.
-Disable User ; 3 ; []: (User Number) 4.
-Enable User ; 4 ; []: (User Number) 5.
-User Enable with Timeout (Enter Timeout, XXX Hours) (This Function enabled through keypad only) ; 5 ; [] (User Number) ; [] (XXX Hours With Function 5, User Numbers must be between 2-2000, he ours mu ıst be b etween 1 -999.
-2 • Function 5 can temporarily override a disabled User (disable ed using Funct on 3 abo ve).
-Since this is a temporary feature, Function 5 can only be enabled. • Example: Brian, User Number 1157, rarely works at the off Program Mode and pressing: ice, but when I ne does, enable him for h is 8 hour w ork day by entering NOTE: Up to 4 Timeout Functions may be pending at any of than 4 Timeout Functions. ne time e.
-An e rror beep will sound wher n attemptin g to prograr m more Prevents all User Codes (Except User 1 Code) from operating functions or schedules will re-enable Users.
-Users must be re- Note: Does not change the User enable/disable status.
-Note: (door "unlocked") and Function 6 is programmed, the lock will re- enabled : If the d with F lock is unction 7 currently '. in Passage Mod 6.
-Enable Total User Lockout Mode (This Function enabled through keypad only) ; 6 : 7.
-Disable Total User Lockout Mode (This Function enabled through keypad only) ; 7 : 8.
+NOTE: Will Enable/Disable Users even if the User is ass Number and their associated User Code.
+If the disabled I (with 1 long and 5 short beeps) indicating that the User C Jser Code is en tered, th ne lock w vill flash 1 Green a nd 4 Red Flashes 3.
+Disable User ; 3 ; [ ] : (User Number) 4.
+Enable User ; 4 ; [ ] : (User Number) 5.
+User Enable with Timeout (Enter Timeout, XXX Hours) ( This Function enabled through keypad only ) ; 5 ; [ ] (User Number) ; [ ] : (XXX Hours) With Function 5, User Numbers must be between 2-2 Function 5 can temporarily override a disabled User Since this is a temporary feature, Function 5 can only Example: Brian, User Number 1157, rarely works at Program Mode and pressing: NOTE: Up to 4 Timeout Functions may be pending a (disabled using / be enabled us : the office, but v Functio n 3 abov keypad. e does, e D ve). enable him for his than 4 Timeout Functions.
+User Lockout Mode Prevents all User Codes (Except User 1 Code) from op functions or schedules will re-enable Users.
+Users mus Note: Does not change the User enable/disable status (door "unlocked") and Function 6 is programmed, the low 6.
+Enable Total User Lockout Mo (This Function enabled through keypad only) t be re-enabled Note: If the I ck will remain in with Fu lock is c nction 7 urrently ge Mode in Passage Mode M 7.
+Disable Total User Lockout Me (This Function enabled through keypad only) ode ; 7 : 8.
+Reserved ; 9 : 8.
 Reserved 9.
-Enable User 300 (Service Code) ; 9 : Service Code is a One-Time-Only Code.
-Once it is used, it is d NOTE: User Number 297 is used to reset Service Code Use this Manual" on page 7 for more information and examples regard e.
-See "Termi nology U sed in 2 10.
-Erase All Users Except the Master Code (This Function enabled through keypad only) 9 (Use r 1) ; 1 0 ; () (O : Erases all User Codes except the Master Code (User 1). • Function 10 can only be performed using the keypad.
-M 11 Posorvod
+Enable User 300 (Service Code) Service Code is a One-Time-Only Code.
+Once it is us NOTE: User Number 297 is used to reset Service this Manual" on page 7 for more information and example.
+Code Use.
+Se ed until e "Tern enabled ninology Used in 2 9.
+Enable User 300 (Service Code) Service Code is a One-Time-Only Code.
+Once it is us NOTE: User Number 297 is used to reset Service Code Use.
+Se nples regarding ed until e "Tern specia enabled ninology Used in 000: